Can I Use Apple Cider Vinegar to Clean My Keurig?

 Instructions:

 1. Remove all the content in your Keurig and rinse it with water.
-Make sure to discard the coffee ground and empty the coffee filter.
+Make sure to discard the coffee and empty the coffee filter.

 2. Mix an equal mixture of apple cider vinegar and water.
 Fill half of the carafe with apple cider vinegar and water.

-3. Start a half brew cycle, then stop the machine midway.
+3. Start a half-brew cycle, then stop the machine midway.
 Let the mixture sit for at least an hour to soften any stain or calcified content in your Keurig.

 4. After an hour, turn on the Keurig again to complete the brewing process.